Wastopia/waste2earn-v2/README.md

 - Token Exchange & Liquidity: Trade W2E and other tokens on the ICP Swap decentralized exchange (DEX) and contribute to liquidity pools.
 - Integrated Wallet: Send, receive, and track your W2E and other tokens with built-in features like QR scanning and transaction history.
 - Airdrop Support: Claim airdropped tokens for maintenance purposes.
+  -Community Engagement : Social media and Forms

-No-code canister created in [https://icpex.org/]ICpex :
+No-code canister created in [https://icpex.org/]ICpex under ICRC-2:

 - W2E - n6j6v-cqaaa-aaaam-acjma-cai
 - wPlastic - mbbnc-biaaa-aaaam-acjiq-cai